Subjects and Curriculum | Epsom College

 Biology

-Biology is taught throughout the school as one of three individual sciences.
+Biology is taught throughout the School as one of three individual sciences.
 It is compulsory from Year 7 through to GCSE, after which it becomes an A-level option.

 In the Lower School, pupils work in mixed-ability groups learning the fundamental of the subject.
-The focus of the lower school syllabus is to build both practical and investigative skills in our young biologists that will stand them in excellent stead for the remainder of their school career.
+The focus of the Lower School syllabus is to build both practical and investigative skills in our young biologists that will stand them in excellent stead for the remainder of their school career.
 The topics covered across the two-year course include: cells and microscopy, the philosophy of science, reproduction, human evolution and plant biology.
 Pupils will also have the opportunity to complete an ecology project during the global conservation topic.
 Pupils will use their iPads for data logging, recording and research.

 GCSE